Manali48/TabaPayProject/README.md

 # Tabpapay UI v1

 ## Overview
-This project is a user interface (UI) implementation for Tabpapay version 1.
+This project is a dynamic tree view that allows users to navigate through a hierarchical structure.
+Clicking on the child nodes opens a modal with additional information or actions.

 ## Getting Started
 To run the project, follow these steps: